-According to the Anxiety and Depression Association of America, 80 percent of the kids who meet the diagnostic criteria for an anxiety disorder will not get the treatment that they need.
-Parents tend to patronize their children’s symptoms, reducing their emotional experiences as personality traits or defects of character.
+According to the Anxiety and Depression Association of America, 80 percent of the kids who meet the diagnostic criteria for an anxiety disorder will not get the treatment they need.
+Parents tend to patronize their children’s symptoms, reducing their emotional experiences as personality traits or character defects.
 Kids aren’t supposed to be stressed, anxious “worry warts” with vivid “imaginations” about their fears.
 Anxiety issues in childhood, adolescence, and teenagerhood can lead to a higher risk of substance abuse and addiction later in life, especially when untreated.

 Don’t Act Fearless in The Face of Adversity

 One of the driving forces in anxiety is believing that it is bad to be fearful and have anxiety.
 Everyone experiences varying levels of anxious thinking and fears.
 Rather than encourage ideals of perfection that indicate living without fear, open the discussion about your child’s fears.
 Please allow them to discuss their worries, no matter how abstract.
 Openly discuss your own concerns with them, no matter how you think they might make you look as a parent.
 Kids need to understand that having fears and emotions is normal.
 Showing kids that it is possible to feel and experience fear, then courageously walk through it and act despite it, is the better example.

 Prayer, meditation, and mindfulness exercises are proven ways to reduce the symptoms of anxiety.
 Though anxiety cannot be “cured,” your teen can manage it with a spiritual foundation.
 Mindfulness activities can help take a child out of their fearful future while bringing them back to a faithful present.
 Use strategies such as:

 - Paying attention to the senses